Elementor Review: The Best WordPress Page Builder

 Getting started with Elementor is pretty straightforward.
 Like any other plugin, you first install it from the WordPress dashboard, activate it, and then you’re ready to go.

-When creating a new page or post in WordPress’s default editor, there is an option to “Edit with Elementor”.
+When creating a new page or post in WordPress’s default editor, there is an option to “Edit with Elementor.”
 Selecting this option will replace the WordPress editor with Elementor’s.
 The first thing you’ll see in this editor is the content area, element library (left sidebar), and settings panel.

 Content Area – Creating a Layout

-This is where you’ll build your own designs, all the elements added and changes made to designs will be shown in the gray dotted lines.
-Also within the gray lines are two buttons, the red one is for adding structural elements, and the gray one is for adding designer-made templates (We’ll get to that later).
+This is where you’ll build your own designs.
+All the elements added, and changes made to designs will be shown in the gray dotted lines.
+Also, within the gray lines are two buttons.
+The red one is for adding structural elements, and the gray one is for adding designer-made templates (We’ll get to that later).

 Element Library – Adding and Styling New Elements